Tame homomorphisms of polytopal rings: Main Results

 We denote the $c^{th}$ multiple of $P$ by $cP$, i.e. $cP=\{cx\, |\, x\in P\}$.
-Note that in general $k[cP]$ is an overring of the $c^{th}$ Veronese subring of $k[P]$ (the ring generated by the homogeneous components of degree $c$ in $S(P)$), since the lattice points in $S(P)$ sitting on height $c$ in general corresponds to a subset of the lattice points in $cP$.
+Since the lattice points in $S(P)$ sitting on height $c$ may correspond to a proper subset of the lattice points in $cP$, $k[cP]$ is in general an overring of the $c^{th}$ Veronese subring of $k[P]$ (the ring generated by the homogeneous components of degree $c$ in $S(P)$).
 The two rings coincide when $P$ is normal.

 The Segre product of $k[P]$ and $k[Q]$ is $k[P\times Q]$ where $P\times Q = \{(x,y) | \, x\in P, y\in Q\}$.